Exponent Function for Stationary Memoryless Channels with Input Cost at Rates above the Capacity: Abstract

 \section{Abstract}

 We consider the stationary memoryless channels with input cost.
 We prove that for transmission rates above the capacity the correct probability of decoding tends to zero exponentially as the block length $n$ of codes tends to infinity.
 In the case where both of channel input and output sets are finite, we determine the optimal exponent function on the above exponential decay of the correct probability.
-To derive this result we use a new technique called the recursive method, which is based on the information spectrum approach.
-The recursive method utilizes a certain recursive structure on the information spectrum quantities.
+To derive this result we use a technique called the recursive method, which the author has recently introduced to study the strong converse theorems for several communication systems including multiterminal systems.
+The recursive method is based on the information spectrum approach and utilizes a certain recursive structure on the information spectrum quantities.
+In this paper to obtain {\it the optimal} exponent function we propose a new method called {\it the improved} recursive method.
+We further give an example of discrete memoryless channel for which the exponent function obtained by the previous recursive method can by no means be the optimal exponent function.